 Director of Litigation Support & eDiscovery at Gowling WLG

-Gretel oversees the operations of Gowling's eDiscovery Management Group, providing cost-effective and defensible eDiscovery strategies and litigation support.
+Gretel oversees the day-to-day operations of Gowling's eDiscovery Management Group, providing cost-effective and defensible eDiscovery strategies and litigation support to the firm's lawyers, clients, and business service teams.

 Kevin Lo